 The influenza immunization program officially begins Oct.
 19.

-The flu shot will be available across the province for anyone age five and up at no cost.
+The flu shot will be available across the province for anyone age five and up free of charge, and Albertans are able to receive a high-dose vaccine at an additional cost.

 Alberta Health Services (AHS) is also offering immunizations by appointment for those under five years old and those in their household.

 The province’s top doctor is strongly encouraging the flu vaccine to prevent the health-care system from being overloaded with numerous respiratory illnesses.

 “We can’t yet prevent COVID-19 with a vaccine but we can help stop the flu from taxing our health system,” said Alberta’s chief medical officer of health Dr. Deena Hinshaw.

 A Calgary pharmacist says he’s already seeing an increased interest in the flu vaccine.